 2.1.1.
-PRE-PROPOSAL SUBMISSION
+EXPRESSION OF INTEREST

-Deadline for Pre-proposals: Tuesday 9 November 2021 @14h00
+Deadline for Expressions of Interest: Tuesday 19 October 2021 @14h00

-Applicants must send Pre-proposals via the online BRAIN-be 2.0 SUBMISSION Platform.
-If the Pre-proposal does not comply with the submission rules, is not complete or has not been submitted in time, it will not be considered for evaluation, and the subsequent full proposal will not be accepted.
+Prior to submitting a Bottom-up proposal, applicants must first submit an Expression of Interest (EoI) via the online BRAIN-be 2.0 SUBMISSION Platform.
+If the EoI does not comply with the submission rules, is not complete or has not been submitted in time, it will be impossible to submit a Full proposal.
+EoIs do not constitute a step in the evaluation process; they will be used by BELSPO to seek foreign experts for the evaluation of the research proposals and by FSIs to make a pre-selection for the introduction of Full proposals.